 A car journey usually takes 40 minutes to 1 hour, depending on traffic.
 You can also stop near Velka Amerika, a former lime quarry often used by filmmakers today (parking: 49.96081348700511, 14.203570642489472).
 An easy hike around the quarry takes less than an hour.

-If you need to rent a car, you can find a suitable options at rentalcars.com
+If you need to rent a car, you can find suitable options at rentalcars.com

 Tours

-Another option is to book a private tour from Prague to Karlstejn or join the group trip.
-There are different options — half-day trips to Karlstejn, day trips combining Karlstejn castle with Koneprusske caves, or e-bike tours from Prague to Karlstejn.
+Another option is to book a private tour from Prague to Karlštejn or join a group trip.
+There are different options — half-day trips to Karlštejn, day trips combining Karlštejn castle with Koneprusske caves, or e-bike tours from Prague to Karlštejn.
 You can explore available offers and make your reservation via GetYouGuide.com.

-Karlstejn Castle is open for visits from March to the end of November every day except Monday.
+Karlštejn Castle is open from March to the end of November, every day except Monday.
 From November to the end of February, it's open only on Fridays to Sundays for Tour 1.
-You can find detailed information about the opening hours and tour descriptions at castle's official website.
+You can find detailed information about opening hours and tour descriptions on the castle's official website.
 Buying tickets for a specific day and time on this website is also possible.
 If you want to visit the most precious parts of the castle, such as the Chapel of the Holy Cross, it is better to do so, as tickets for Tour 2 are often sold out.

 Photo of the Costume processions during the Wine Celebration in Karlštejn